VidhyaR06/PremiumCalculator/README.md

 #### Unit testing:
  1. Launch the application and check manually.
- 2. Unit test cases are written as spec.ts and handled the validations and happy path test case.
+ 2. Unit test cases are written as oremium-calculator.component.spec.ts and handled the validations and happy path test case.
 To view those assertions, run the below commands.

       cd PremiumCalculator <br/>
       cd ClientApp <br/>